Wolf2323/BetonQuest/documentation/Participate/SetupIDE.md

-This setup guide is for IntelliJ.
-You can still use other IDEs.
+BetonQuest recommend to use IntelliJ as IDE, but you can still use your preferred IDE.
-The advantage of using IntelliJ is that the setup contains multiple steps that helps fully fill our requirements.
+The advantage of using IntelliJ is that the setup contains some steps that helps fully fill our requirements.
 If you still want to use your own IDE, you need to check by our own, that you fully fill our requirements.
+You can adopt some steps to your preferred IDE to get a similar setup.

 ##Installing IntelliJ
 First download <a href="https://www.jetbrains.com/idea/download/" target="_blank">IntelliJ</a> and install it.